RAJSARASWATI-JATAV/streamforge-pro/PROJECT_STATUS.md

 9. ✅ Run web server for remote access
 10. ✅ Manage concurrent downloads with queue

+### You Can Also:
+11. ✅ Download entire channels
+12. ✅ Record live streams
+13. ✅ Edit videos (trim, merge, watermark, extract audio, create GIF)
+14. ✅ View analytics dashboard
+15. ✅ Schedule downloads
+16. ✅ Use enhanced web interface with modern UI
+17. ✅ Use enhanced GUI with progress tracking

 ### You Cannot (Yet):
-1. ❌ Use full-featured GUI
-2. ❌ Record live streams (stub only)
-3. ❌ Edit videos extensively
-4. ❌ Upload to cloud automatically
+1. ❌ Upload to cloud automatically
-5. ❌ Use browser extensions
+2. ❌ Use browser extensions
-6. ❌ Control with voice commands
+3. ❌ Control with voice commands
+4. ❌ Use mobile app (Termux support planned)

 ---